Perspective | Covid has changed the way I eat. Don’t take chances with omicron.

 Googling symptoms proved helpful for many, as it enabled people with parosmia to find support online.
 For Mehta, just discovering what it was called gave her experience legitimacy.
 “When I saw the name, I knew my condition was real and I wasn’t alone,” she said.

 Finding a community allowed many to process how profound a loss it had been.
-“It’s one of your five senses, after all,” said Vaishnavi Bajpai, a 21-year-old from Uttar Pradesh, India, who is studying medicine who tested positive for the novel coronavirus in November 2020.
+“It’s one of your five senses, after all,” said Vaishnavi Bajpai, a 21-year-old from Uttar Pradesh, India, who is studying medicine and who tested positive for the coronavirus in November 2020.

 Our sense of smell is often underappreciated, even though it plays a key role in our perception of environmental hazards, nutrition, social relationships and overall well-being.
 Simply put: When smell goes, everything goes.

 The most unforeseen consequence of parosmia for me was how paranoid it made me for my safety.
 Some accused me of hyperbolizing my condition when I would triple-check the stove — no longer trusting myself to detect a gas leak.
-But speaking to Bajpai about my fears confirmed they weren’t nearly as irrational as I thought.
+But speaking to Bajpai about my fears confirmed that they weren’t nearly as irrational as I thought.
 She said she’d been heating a bucket of water and didn’t realize it was burning on an immersion rod; she couldn’t smell the smoldering plastic.
 She frantically called her mother, she said, unsure whether she would “ever be able to live alone like this.”

 A couple recovering from covid couldn’t smell the smoke when their house caught fire.
 Their toddler saved the family.